yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![For a target platform of Azure SQL Database Managed Instance, feature parity with PowerShell job step is listed.](media/dma-feature-parity-sql-mi.png "Database feature parity")

-    > The assessment report for a migrating the `TailspinToys` database to a target platform of Azure SQL Database Managed Instance shows feature parity only with a PowerShell job step.
+    >**Note**: The assessment report for a migrating the `TailspinToys` database to a target platform of Azure SQL Database Managed Instance shows feature parity only with a PowerShell job step.
 The step listed is associated with a built-in SQL Server Agent Job, and it will not impact the migration of the `TailspinToys` database to SQL MI.

 10. The database, including the cross-database references and Service broker features, can be migrated as is, providing the opportunity for TailspinToys to have a fully managed PaaS database running in Azure.
 Previously, their options for migrating a database using features, such as Service Broker, incompatible with Azure SQL Database, were to deploy the database to a virtual machine running in Azure (IaaS) or modify their database and applications to not use the unsupported features.
 The introduction of Azure SQL MI, however, provides the ability to migrate databases into a managed Azure SQL database service with near 100% compatibility, including the features that prevented them from using Azure SQL Database.